marph91/jimmy/docs/formats/joplin.md

-This page describes how to import notes in Joplin's JEX format to Joplin.
+This page describes how to import notes in Joplin's JEX format to markdown.

 ## General Information